publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch12A/m__us_usc_t16_s831c–3.md

     (a) __Designation of law enforcement agents__

-        The Board may designate employees of the corporation to act as law enforcement agents in the area of jurisdiction described in subsection (c) of this section.
+        The Board may designate employees of the corporation to act as law enforcement agents in the area of jurisdiction described in subsection (c).

     (b) __Duties and powers__

         (1) __Duties__

-            A law enforcement agent designated under subsection (a) of this section shall maintain law and order and protect persons and property in the area of jurisdiction described in subsection (c) of this section and protect property and officials and employees of the corporation outside that area.
+            A law enforcement agent designated under subsection (a) shall maintain law and order and protect persons and property in the area of jurisdiction described in subsection (c) and protect property and officials and employees of the corporation outside that area.

         (2) __Powers__

-        In the performance of duties described in paragraph (1), a law enforcement agent designated under subsection (a) of this section may—
+        In the performance of duties described in paragraph (1), a law enforcement agent designated under subsection (a) may—

             (A) make arrests without warrant for any offense against the United States committed in the agent’s presence, or for any felony cognizable under the laws of the United States if the agent has probable cause to believe that the person to be arrested has committed or is committing such a felony;